flexera-public/policy_templates/operational/flexera/automation/applied_policy_error_notification/README.md

-# Applied Policy Error Notification
+# Applied Policy Template Errors

-## What it does
+## What It Does

-Collects all currently applied policies and raises an incident for any in an error state.

-## Functional Details

-This policy collects all currently applied policies and checks the state of the policies.
-If any are in `error` it will raise an incident and send an email.
+This policy template checks all of the applied policy templates in the Flexera One project and reports any that are in an error state.
+Optionally, this report can be emailed.

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email Addresses* - A list of email addresses to notify.
+- *Applied Policy Template Ignore List* - A list of applied policy template names and IDs to ignore and never include in the results.
+Leave blank to report on all applied policy templates in an error state.

 ## Policy Actions

-The following policy actions are taken on any resources found to be out of compliance.

 - Send an email report

-## Required Permissions
+## Prerequisites

-This policy requires permissions to access Flexera Applied Policies resources.
-Before applying this policy add the following roles to the user applying the policy.
-The roles should be applied to all Accounts where the policy will run or the Organization.
-For more information on modifying roles visit the [Access Management](https://docs.flexera.com/flexera/EN/Administration/flexeraroles.htm#accessmanagement_1179969751_1147018)
+This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
+If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
+The information below should be consulted when creating the credential(s).

+### Credential configuration

+For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
-- View policies
+  - `policy_viewer`

+The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

 ## Supported Clouds

-- NA
+- Flexera

 ## Cost